 The wave ② is corrective (it is directedagainst a larger trend).
 Its average subwaves are expressed implicitly (as is often the case with corrective waves), but overall this is a strong correction, amounting to more than 90% of the wave роста growth.

-Wave ③ does not have such an explicit substructure,like wave ①, however it is definitely impulse.
-As a result, the price has risen from single-digit numbers to more than $ 1000.
-Its dynamic subwaves also have an exponential form of pulsed waves.
-The difficulty here is to determine where one middle subwave ends and the next begins.
-The way we labeled them in Figure 3 is called the “expanded third wave,” which is generally not uncommon, since the 3rd wave is often the most powerful wave of momentum.
-Compared to the (3) sub-wave, the middle sub-waves (1) and (2) of the wave ③ look small.
-Some of the “minor” (minor) sub-waves (1, 2, 3, 4, and 5 in Fig. 3), waves (3) even surpass waves (1) and (2).
-This is normal.
-The first and second waves are often such, because at the time of their formation, the transition to momentum is not yet obvious, and therefore the market is still strongly influenced by hidden pessimism left after the previous correction.
+Wave ③ does not have such an obvious substructure,like wave ①, but is definitely impulsive.
+As a result, the price rose from single digits to more than $1,000.
+Its dynamic sub-waves also have an exponential form of impulse waves.
+The difficulty here is to determine where one middle subwave ends and the next one begins.
+The way we label them in Figure 3 is called an “extended third wave,” which is not uncommon since the 3rd wave is often the most powerful wave of an impulse.
+Compared to the (3) sub-wave, the middle sub-waves (1) and (2) of wave ③ look small.
+Some of the «small» (minor) subwaves (1, 2, 3, 4 and 5 in Fig. 3) waves (3) even exceed waves (1) and (2).
+This is fine.
+The first and second waves are often like this, because at the time of their formation the transition to impulse is not yet obvious, and therefore the market is still heavily influenced by hidden pessimism remaining after the previous correction.

 Finally, let's look at the wave ④.
 This is a classic "zigzag" correction, consisting of three sub-waves, indicated by (A), (B) and (C) in Fig. 3.